Abarim Publications' online Biblical Greek Dictionary

 - Together with the adjective αγριος (agrios), meaning [uncultivated] field: the noun αγριελαιος (agrielaios), meaning wild or uncultivated olive tree.
 This word occurs only in Romans 11:17 and 11:24, where Paul compares gentile converts to branches of the wild olive tree which are grafted onto the trunk of the cultivated tree that is Israel.

-- Together with the adjective καλος (kalos), mean good or rather godly: the adjective καλλιελαιος (kallielaios), denoting a cultivated olive tree (Romans 11:24 only), as opposed to αγριελαιος (agrielaios), the wild olive tree.
+- Together with the adjective καλος (kalos), meaning good or rather godly: the adjective καλλιελαιος (kallielaios), denoting a cultivated olive tree (Romans 11:24 only), as opposed to αγριελαιος (agrielaios), the wild olive tree.
 The difference lies not in their tameness but in their functionality and purpose.